jakubsob/jakubsob.github.io/src/content/blog/the-easiest-way-to-update-snapshots-from-ci/index.md

 This way we can still generate snapshots locally to get fast feedback, but we'll only keep a single source of truth checked in the repository.

+Since you don't track changes in local snapshots, you need to regenerate them before you start making changes to see if they change.
+It adds some complexity to the process, but it allows to keep the number of shared snapshots in the version control minimal.

+Alternatively, you can keep local snapshots, but when doing code review, focus only on the ones generated on CI.

 ### Step 4: Automate downloading snapshots from CI

 To update snapshots generated on CI in Github, we need to: